csxuwu/csxuwu.github.io/_pages/about.md

 Zetao Jiang, **Xu Wu**, Rushi Lan, Zhuoqian Liang, Zhihui Lai

 - The low-illumination image enhancement is a challenging task because color restoration, denoising, and light enhancement should all be taken into account.
-However, most previous works focus on light enhancement, which is difficult to generate high quality enhanced images.
+However, most previous works focus on light enhancement, which makes it difficult to generate high-quality enhanced images.
 To address this dilemma, a novel deep probabilistic framework that integrates both attention mechanism and context encoding into a unique variational autoencoder (ACE-VAE) is proposed.
 </div>
 </div>